NotJoeMartinez/yt-fts/README.md

   The command will ask for confirmation before performing the deletion.

 Options:
-  --channel TEXT  The name or id of the channel to delete [required]
+  -c, --channel TEXT  The name or id of the channel to delete  [required]
 ```

 **Examples:**